emca-it/EnergyMonitor/02-00-00-Install/02-00-01-Installation.md

 If everything went correctly, you should be able to login to GUI with default credentials provided at the end of installation process.

-GUI will be avaiable at `https://IP_address` of the machine it was installed on.
+GUI will be available at `https://IP_address` of the machine it was installed on.

 ![login_page](/media/00_01_login_page.png)